-Cervical dysplasia refers is abnormal changes in the cells on the surface of the cervix that are seen underneath a microscope.
+Cervical dysplasia refers to abnormal changes in the cells on the surface of the cervix.
 The cervix is the lower part of the uterus (womb) that opens at the top of the vagina.

-Cervical dysplasia is most often seen in women ages 25 - 35, but can develop at any age.
+Cervical dysplasia is most often seen in women ages 25 to 35, but can develop at any age.

 Most often, cervical dysplasia is caused by the human papilloma virus (HPV).
 HPV is a common virus that is spread through sexual contact.
 There are many different types of HPV.
 Some types lead to cervical dysplasia or cancer.